paciorek/future-kubernetes/README.md

 You may be able to use the Google Cloud Shell and/or the Google Cloud Console rather than installing the Google Cloud CLI or kubectl.
 I need to look more into this.

 ### Starting a Kubernetes cluster

+In general you'll want to have as many R workers (set via the Helm chart - see below) as total CPUs (set here) on the cluster.

+#### Google

 Here is an example invocation to start up a Kubernetes cluster on Google's Kubernetes Engine.
-I suspect something similar will work for AWS (EKS) or Azure (Azure Kubernetes Service).

-This asks for four n1-standard-1 (1 CPU) virtual machines.
-In general you'll want to have as many R workers (set via the Helm chart - see below) as total CPUs (set here) on the cluster.

 ```
 gcloud container clusters create \